agent18/agent18.github.io/_posts/2021-05-04-ubuntu-20-install-acer-nitro.markdown

 > Thanks,   The GitHub Team

 1. Create a token from github: https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token
-2. Copy your token : deleted...
+2. Copy your token : deleted
 3. How to save the password and use it when I want?
 4. Can I do it for different accounts?
 5. Most useful answer: http://gmacario.github.io/2017/08/08/cmdline-git-with-github-2fa.html